 James Zappa has been executive vice president and general counsel for CHS since April 2015.
 He provides counsel to CHS leadership and the Board of Directors on company strategy, government affairs, corporate governance, corporate compliance, federal securities reporting and compliance, and disclosure and investor communications.
 Mr. Zappa also oversees CHS internal audit, CHS enterprise sustainability initiatives, and the CHS Foundation and CHS Community Giving functions.
 Mr. Zappa serves as a director for Ventura Foods.
+Mr. Zappa has informed CHS that as part of his career transition planning, he will transition from his current role as executive vice president and general counsel to another leadership role at CHS, effective with the appointment of a new general counsel.
 He previously worked at 3M Company for 15 years in various legal and leadership roles including vice president, associate general counsel and chief compliance officer, and vice president, associate general counsel, international operations.
 Prior to joining 3M, he worked for UnitedHealth Group and for the law firm Dorsey & Whitney.
 He earned a juris doctor degree from the University of Minnesota Law School, a master's degree in communication arts and sciences from the University of Southern California, and a bachelor's degree from Drake University.

 David Black has been senior vice president, enterprise strategy, and chief information officer for CHS since April 2018.
 He leads enterprise strategy, CHS global information technology, marketing and communications, and facilities.
 He is responsible for the strategy, implementation, delivery and operation of information technology for all CHS businesses worldwide.
 He also serves as a director for Ventura Foods.
-He joined CHS five years ago.
+He joined CHS six years ago.
 He previously worked at Monsanto Company where he served as vice president, information technology, overseeing all aspects of information technology for its global commercial businesses.
 During his 20 years with Monsanto, he also served as vice president, corporate strategy, and president, Monsanto Agro-Services, LLC.
 Mr. Black earned a bachelor's degree in computer science from Tarkio College.

-John Griffith has been senior vice president, CHS Global Grain Marketing and CHS Renewable Fuels since April 2018.
+John Griffith has been senior vice president, CHS Global Grain Marketing and CHS Hedging since April 2018.
 He leads CHS global grain marketing operations and renewable fuels trading, supply chain management and risk management, including freight, currency, execution and trade finance.
-Mr. Griffith serves on the Minneapolis Grain Exchange and the North American Export Grain Association boards.
-He also serves as the board chairman for CHS Hedging, a commodities brokerage subsidiary of CHS.
+Mr. Griffith serves on the MGEX and the North American Export Grain Association boards.
+He also serves as the board chair for CHS Hedging, a commodities brokerage subsidiary of CHS.
 He worked for CHS early in his career as a grain merchandiser and rejoined CHS at a leadership level in January 2013.
 Since that time, he has held various leadership roles within global grain marketing including vice president, grain marketing North America.
 He earned a bachelor's degree from St. John's University and a master of business administration degree from Rockhurst University.

 Gary Halvorson has been senior vice president, CHS Agronomy since April 2018.
-He leads CHS agronomy, including all commodity and specialty fertilizers, seed, crop protection and precision ag technology and services.
-Mr. Halvorson serves on the Agricultural Retailers Association board of directors, the National FFA Sponsors board and represents CHS on the United Prairie board of directors.
-He joined CHS 20 years ago and held various leadership roles with CHS at locations in North Dakota before becoming general manager for CHS Ag Services in Warren, Minnesota.
-Mr. Halvorson also served as vice president of farm supply in CHS Country Operations.
+He leads the our agronomy business and its comprehensive supply chain encompassing diverse assets and capabilities to distribute commodity and specialty fertilizers, seed, crop protection and precision ag technology and services to agricultural retailers.
+Mr. Halvorson is on the board of CF Nitrogen and has served on the Agricultural Retailers Association board of directors and the National FFA Sponsors board.
+He joined CHS more than 20 years ago and held various leadership roles with CHS at locations in North Dakota before becoming general manager for CHS Ag Services in Warren, Minnesota.
+Mr. Halvorson also served as vice president of farm supply for CHS Country Operations.
 He earned a bachelor's degree in business from Concordia University.